dbrattli/OSlash/README.md

     main()
 ```

-## Tutorial
+## Tutorials

 Please take a look at the [Functors, Applicatives, And Monads In Pictures](https://github.com/dbrattli/oslash/wiki/Functors,-Applicatives,-And-Monads-In-Pictures)
 in Python.
 It's a translation of the excellent [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html)
 in Haskell.